 Figure 3 also indicates how Category 3, associated with minority rights, entered this remarkable evolutionary process.
-The average reference of topical words related to social minorities remained at about 1 by the early 1990s, but 15 years later this average increased to approximately 3.5, approximating the level of attention to economic, social, and cultural rights (4.2).
-The steep rise of this category is most notable during the second decade of the 21st century.
-As a category representing cultural and institutional efforts to materialize the three substantive categories of human rights, Category 4, Implementation Mechanisms, occupies a unique place in the human rights spectrum, but also received consistent attention from the media throughout the period under study.
-The level of attention, however, remained constant with the range of 1.5 to 2 average references.
-Notably, the level of attention to this legal, institutional, and cultural arena increased substantially from 2012-2016.
+The average reference of topical words related to social minorities remained at about 1 by the early 1990s, but recently this average increased to approximately 3.5, approaching to the level of attention to economic, social, and cultural rights in 2016 (3.7).
+The steep rise of this category is most notable during the second decade of the twenty-first century.
+The increased level of freedom of the press and public demands for the corresponding role of media professionalism might have facilitated the heightened coverage of vulnerable populations, including women, children, and the LGBTQ community (Whitten-Woodring 2016).

+As a category representing cultural and institutional efforts to materialize the three substantive categories of human rights, Category 4 (implementation mechanisms) occupies a unique place in the human rights spectrum, but also received consistent attention from the media throughout the period under study.
+The level of attention, however, remained constant, with the range of 1.5 to 2.1 average references until 2013.
+Notably, the level of attention to this legal, institutional, and cultural arena shows an increasing trend since 2012.

 Figure 4 provides a more detailed description of the changes of the four human rights streams by displaying flows of eight topics.
 Each category of rights is composed of two concrete topics.
 For example, Category 1 is paired with personal integrity rights and civil liberties.
-Personal integrity rights, emphasizing individuals' rights to life and bodily integrity, dominated the discourse of civil and political rights, though coverage waned during the second decade of the 2000s, with two conservative leaders in power.
-The second pair of Category 1, encompassing legal and political procedures, access to information, and privacy protection was not discussed as much, but references to this topic robustly increased from the second decade of the 21st century.
+Personal integrity rights-emphasizing individuals' rights to life and bodily integrity-dominated the discourse of civil and political rights, although coverage waned during the second decade of the 2000s, with two conservative leaders in power.
+The second pair of Category 1-encompassing legal and political procedures, access to information, and privacy protection-was not discussed as much, but references to this topic robustly increased from the second decade of the twenty-first century.
+The enhanced legal professionalism, the rise of information society, and increased privacy concerns provide the launch pad for this internal shift of attention of civil and political rights.

-Figure 4 reveals that both topics, economic and social rights, and education and culture, of Category 2 remained marginal throughout the 1990s when global human rights discourse penetrated South Korea, yet the average number of references to this rights category addressing redistribution of resources, equity, and opportunities exploded from the first decade of the 2000s.
-Research suggests liberalization, privatization, and economic openness the country experienced in the 21st century led to acceleration of economic inequality and the reduction in economic and social opportunities (Shin and Choi, 2010).
-Resulting growth in attention to economic, social, and cultural rights from the 2000s forward produced a substantial level of variation between the topic of economic and social rights and the topic of educational, cultural, and environmental issues towards the later periods: while general economic and health-related matters witnessed modest growth, educational, cultural, and environmental matters attracted dramatic attention, surpassing other categories and topics of human rights in media coverage during the second decade of the 2000s.
+Figure 4 reveals that both topics-economic and social rights, and education and culture-of Category 2 remained marginal throughout the 1990s, when global human rights discourse penetrated South Korea, yet the average number of references to this rights category addressing redistribution of resources, equity, and opportunities exploded from the first decade of the 2000s.
+Research suggests liberalization, privatization, and economic openness the country experienced in the twenty-first century led to acceleration of economic inequality and the reduction in economic and social opportunities (Shin and Choi 2010).
+Resulting growth in attention to economic, social, and cultural rights from the 2000s forward produced a substantial level of variation between the topic of economic and social rights and the topic of educational, cultural, and environmental issues toward the later periods: Wherease general economic and health-related matters witnessed modest growth, educational, cultural, and environmental matters attracted dramatic attention, surpassing other categories and topics of human rights in media coverage during the second decade of the 2000s.
+The interplay between mass education and human rights might provide a clue as to how to make sense of this peculiar shift (Meyer, Bromley, and Ramirez 2010).
+The rise of the environmental justice frame and its fusion with a human rights perspective also contextualize the internal division and changes within this second generation of rights (Frank, Camp, and